Exact and Approximate Heterogeneous Bayesian Decentralized Data Fusion: Introduction

 \section{Introduction}

 Bayesian decentralized data fusion (DDF) has a wide range of applications, such as cooperative localization \cite{loefgren_scalable_2019}, multi-target tracking \cite{whitacre_decentralized_2011}, multi-robot localization and mapping \cite{cunningham_ddf-sam_2013}, and more.
-Decentralized data fusion, while generally less accurate compared to centralized data fusion, offers advantages in terms of scalability, flexibility and robustness.
-One of the challenges of decentralized data fusion stems from the difficulty of accounting for common data and dependencies between communicating agents and avoiding `rumor propagation', where dependencies between data sources are incorrectly ignored.
+DDF, while generally less accurate compared to centralized data fusion, offers advantages in terms of scalability, flexibility and robustness.
+One of the challenges of decentralized data fusion stems from the difficulty of accounting for common data and dependencies between communicating agents and avoiding `rumor propagation', where dependencies between sources are incorrectly ignored, causing data or prior information (e.g. process noise) to be counted more than once.